 The integration between learning modules and schools’ commonplaces was a key element in programming space for new LEED Silver Island View High School.
 The school embraces the educational model of learning commons, spaces to learn from a variety of sources.
 To optimize the location for the school’s evolving needs, we designed an educational facility to support the collaborative learning model and immerse students into a vibrant and flexible learning environment.

 Our team designed the high school using inspiration from the WELL Building Standard, CPTED principals and the adjacent coastal environment.
-To set the stage for the 600+ high schoolers’ (9-12) and faculty’s success, materials were used to reflect calming natural influences, helping reduce stress in the newly designed learning environment.
+To set the stage for the 400+ high schoolers’ (9-12) and faculty’s success, materials were used to reflect calming natural influences, helping reduce stress in the newly designed learning environment.
 Flexible spaces and well-lit walkways and floors are seen throughout the school from the main and second floor to the library and cafeteria.
 Each has a unique communal sense and increase functionality by merging the educational model with spatial elements.
-Students have access to collaboration spaces in areas with visual connections to both the adjacent internal academic spaces and students’ exterior community and natural coastal environment.
-Reducing limitations is also exhibited in the design of spaces to provide diverse student needs associated with traditional public washrooms and change rooms a solution with gender-neutral facilities.
+Students have access to collaboration spaces with visual connections to both the adjacent internal academic spaces and exterior community and natural coastal environment.
+To reduce limitations and provide solutions to diverse student needs, washrooms and change rooms were designed to be gender-neutral.

-Island View High School now has integrated learning spaces in each aspect of the school.
-The students and faculty now have the space they need to teach, learn and grow.
+Island View High School now has integrated learning spaces in every aspect of the school providing students and faculty the space they need to teach, learn and grow.